-When it comes to finding a cash back credit card to suit your needs, there are almost too many options to choose from.
-Not only will you find cards with different earning structures, but welcome bonuses and cardholder benefits also vary by quite a bit.
-From there, you’ll notice that all the major card issuers have at least one cash back credit card on offer, and that some issuers like Chase and American Express feature several different cash back credit cards to choose from.
+When it comes to finding a cash back credit card that suits your needs, you’ll find almost too many options.
+Not only will you find cards with different earning structures, but welcome bonuses and cardholder benefits also vary significantly.
+From there, you’ll notice that all the major card issuers have at least one cash back credit card on offer, and that some issuers, such as Chase and American Express, feature several different cash back credit cards.

 With all this being said, one major difference in the top cash back credit cards comes in the way you earn rewards.
 Are you better off earning a flat rate of cash back, or would you prefer a card with cash back categories that give you more than the regular rewards rate?

 You’ll have to do the research to figure out which type of card might give you the most benefits.

 Flat-rate cash back vs. bonus categories: The basics

 How does cash back work?
 It depends.

 Cash back credit cards run the gamut, but some prefer to keep their rewards rates simple.
 With a flat-rate cash back credit card, you’ll earn the exact same amount of cash back on every purchase you make regardless of what you charge.
 Generally speaking, flat-rate cards dole out between 1 percent and 2 percent back on all your purchases depending on the card you sign up for.